It's amazing that with over 1 billion websites to choose from you've landed here!

 I'm an INTP who lives the ethos of doing all the good I can and doing no harm, through a plant powered life and compassion to all living beings.

 I have passion for the entrepreneurial and intrapreneurial, for launching and championing startups, social entrepreneurship, community based education and civic engagement.
+My career has been a mix of for profit and not for profit.
+Some have been my own successful entrepreneurial startups I developed and then left in the good hands of others to carry on.
+Others have been intrapreneurial work for established (sometimes Fortune 500) organizations.
 Over the past decade and a half, I have primarily focused my activities in these areas on human capital management, workforce development and community engagement.

-Most of all, I’m someone who loves to identify problems and develop systems to solve them.
+I’m someone who loves to identify problems and develop systems to solve them.
 Among the many ways I have been described, the nicest are change agent, innovation architect, creative solutions engineer, and inquisitive.

 When I am privileged to be invited to present at conferences or events, some of the topics I speak on are work readiness, disability as diversity in the workplace, employer branding, social networking, social recruiting, and collaborative community based partnerships.